I am on the academic job market!

 Reviewing

-Journals: Journal of Causal Inference, Statistics & Computing, Bayesian Analysis.
+Journals: Journal of Machine Learning Research, European Journal of Epidemiology, Journal of the Royal Statistical Society (Series A), Journal of Causal Inference, Statistics & Computing, Bayesian Analysis.